Jacqueline McKenzie

 Jacqueline Susan McKenzie (born 24 October 1967) is an Australian film and stage actress.

 Early life

-Born in Sydney, New South Wales, McKenzie attended Wenona School in North Sydney until 1983 then moved to Pymble Ladies' College, where she graduated in 1985 with her Higher School Certificate.
+Born in Sydney, New South Wales, McKenzie attended Wenona School in North Sydney.
+In 1983, she moved to Pymble Ladies' College, where she graduated in 1985 with her Higher School Certificate.
 Known at school for her fine singing voice, McKenzie was cast as Nancy in Oliver! then in Godspell (both a co-production with Shore School) and later in Brigadoon (a co-production with Knox Grammar School), sharing the stage with Hugh Jackman, who was a student at Knox at the time.